bdeboe/isc-datafest/TUTORIAL.md

 ) SERVER ...
 FILE ...
   USING { "from" : {"file" : {"header": 1 } } }
 ```
-:warning: This `USING` clause may look a little verbose at first, but we're aiming to keep the set of options supported by these two commands 100% consistent, which may include error handling that is specified at the top level of this JSON structure rather than inside the trivial `from.file.*` nesting level.
-Note also that Foreign Tables, like `LOAD DATA`, is currently limited to dates and timestamps in ODBC format in order to facilitate fast client-side parsing.
+:warning: This `USING` clause may look a little verbose at first, but we're aiming to keep the set of options supported by foreign tables and the `LOAD DATA` command 100% consistent, which may include error handling that is specified at the top level of this JSON structure rather than inside the trivial `from.file.*` nesting level that looks excessive here.
+Note also that foreign tables, like `LOAD DATA`, currently require dates and timestamps are specified in ODBC format in order to facilitate fast client-side parsing.

 If the command is successful, you should be able to query the data just like any other SQL table: